What First Aid Course Do I Need?

 Are you a nursery nurse, childminder, teacher or teaching assistant?
 If you work with young children or babies, you may need a Paediatric First Aid course.
 The Early Years Foundation Stage (EYFS) Statutory Framework requires all early years’ providers in England to have at least one person who has a current and full paediatric first aid certificate on the premises and available at all times when children are present.
-We offer a 2 day Paediatric First Aid course that can fulfil this requirement and train you in dealing with a range of paediatric first aid situations.
-We also offer a 1 day Emergency Paediatric First Aid course which is suitable for parents, grandparents, babysitters and anyone who wants to learn key paediatric first aid skills such as baby CPR, child CPR and what to do if a child is choking.
+We offer a two-day Paediatric First Aid course that can fulfil this requirement and train you in dealing with a range of paediatric first aid situations.
+We also provide a one day Emergency Paediatric First Aid course.
+Suitable for parents, grandparents, babysitters and anyone who wants to learn key paediatric first aid skills such as baby CPR, child CPR and what to do if a child is choking.

-“I’ve had first aid training previously but my qualification has run out, do I need to take the course again?”
+“I’ve had first aid training previously, but my qualification has run out, do I need to retake the course?”

-Yes, if your qualification has expired you are no longer eligible to act as first aider and your qualification is out of date.
+Yes, if your qualification has expired, you are no longer eligible to act as a first aider, and your qualification is out of date.
 We offer a specific First Aid at Work Requalifying course just for this.
-Most first aid qualifications last 3 years but it is recommended that you undertake annual refresher courses to keep your knowledge and skills up to date and ensure you are still competent to perform the role.
+Most first aid qualifications last three years but it is recommended that you undertake annual refresher courses to keep your knowledge and skills up to date and ensure you are still competent to perform the role.
 Refreshers courses usually only last half a day, we offer these for First Aid at Work and Paediatric First Aid.

 “Why should I choose LIVES?”